tanfwong/rfsoc_notes/_sources/ch3/model.md

   ```

 * **FIFO vs. PIPO**:
-  - *PL resource usage*: A PIPO requires more PL resources
+  - *PL resource usage*: A PIPO requires more PL resource
     than a FIFO of the same size/depth as a PIPO contains a pair of
     buffers while a FIFO contains a single one.
   - *Random access*: The data in a FIFO must be accessed sequentially